Motivating Azure IoT

 - Azure Cosmos DB Key: The primary or secondary key from the keys pane in the sidebar.

-- Collection ID: The collection in which the events are stored.
+- Collection ID: The collection in which we store the events.

 Here is an example of a SQL query.
 Note that WeatherData is our Collection ID.